 Lauren Pearl Director of Strategy & Finance

 Lauren analyzes our business to answer strategic questions and helps us grow in a smart, sustainable way.
 She’s in charge of the business’s finances, including financial planning and analysis, budgeting, and corporate financing.
-The rest of her time divides between strategic projects, marketing, recruiting, business development, and the management activities of projects, people, contracts and clients.
+The rest of her time divides between strategic projects, marketing, business development, and the management activities of projects, people, contracts and clients.
 Among her many contributions, she has helped us restructure our organization to scale leadership while maintaining our flat culture, spearheaded our diversity and inclusion initiatives, and conducted a user study and three-part blog post series on user perspectives for osquery, now an industry reference for the tool.
 Prior to joining Trail of Bits, Lauren worked for Deloitte Consulting in their strategy and operations practice.
 Prior to that, she tried and failed to save her family’s 184-year-old shoe retail company - an experience that remains her most valuable business lesson to date.
 She holds an MBA from New York University (2015) and a BA in philosophy and psychology from Boston University (2009).

 Matt Rinehart Product Lead

 Matt focuses on building our products, including validation and planning for our internal products.
 He helps our teams focus their research output, assists with sales and scoping for engineering engagements, hosts company-wide internal product management training, and reviews IRAD projects for problem/solution fit and prioritization.
 His enthusiasm for user experience stems from deep roots in design and UI engineering: Matt has over 20 years’ experience in designing, developing, and killing software products in the social media, ecommerce, CRM, CMS, MSP, and cloud computing industries.
 Most recently, he built observability solutions for Cloud Foundry at Pivotal before joining Trail of Bits.